 An Erasmus Mundus Joint Master Degree is a prestigious, integrated, international study programme, jointly delivered by an international consortium of higher education institutions.
 IHE Delft is involved in three different Erasmus Mundus Joint Master Degree programmes, focusing on solutions for global water issues such as floods, groundwater depletion and water quality degradation.
-Erasmus Mundus scholarships are available, the first application deadline is for applicants from outside the EU: 15 January 2019, the second deadline is for applicants from the EU: 15 February 2019.
+Erasmus Mundus scholarships are available, the first application deadline is for applicants from outside the EU: 15 January 2019, the second deadline is for applicants from the EU, Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey: 15 February 2019.

 The programmes start in September 2019 and take two years to complete.
 In each programme the student will study in at least three different European countries, including the Netherlands while at IHE Delft.
 For each of the three programmes, Erasmus Mundus scholarships are available.

-The submission deadline for an Erasmus Mundus Scholarship application is 15 January 2019 for applicants from Partner Countries (mostly non-European/EU countries) and 15 February 2019 for applicants from Programme Countries (mostly European/EU countries).
+The submission deadline for an Erasmus Mundus Scholarship application is 15 January 2019 for applicants from Partner Countries (mostly non-European/EU countries) and 15 February 2019 for applicants from Programme Countries (all EU countries, Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey).
 Applications received after this date will be taken into consideration for academic admission, but not for an Erasmus Mundus Scholarship.

 Check the individual website of the programme of your choice and learn more about the Erasmus Mundus Scholarship, curricula, partner institutes, application and deadlines.

 - Groundwater and Global Change - Impacts and Adaptation (GroundwatCh)